 Today’s parable follows the Parable of the Sower, the Seed, and the Soil (Matthew13:1–23), which we covered in this summary.
 That parable presents how, when God (the “sower”) presents and sows his Word (the “seed”) on a variety of types of people (the “soil”), we can expect to see different results; some people will cultivate much from the growth of God’s Word in their lives, while many will be unable to see the seed take root.

-Today’s parable is similar to the previous one, but only to the extent that seed had been sown.
+This parable is similar to the previous one, but only to the extent that seed had been sown.
 Every other element holds a different meaning and takes us to a sobering conclusion about God’s field and those who live in it.
-Specifically, this follow-up weeds parable (also known as the Parable of the Wheat and the Tares, and the Parable of the Weeds and the Wheat) — highlights the work of the enemy in people’s lives (“grain fields”).
+Specifically, this follow-up weeds parable (also known as the Parable of the Wheat and the Tares and the Parable of the Weeds) — highlights the work of the enemy in people’s lives (“grain fields”).
 It’s filled with spiritual significance and truth.
-The first passage of this two-part parable introduces us to what Jesus has said to a crowd of followers, while the second passage provides Jesus’ clear explanation of it.
+The first passage of this two-part parable introduces us to what Jesus has said to a crowd of followers, while the second passage provides Jesus’ clear explanation of it to his disciples.

 In addition to this “weeds” parable, Jesus presented six well-known agriculture parables about seeds, vineyards, and trees: the Parable of the Seed, Soil, and Sower, the Parable of the Growing Seed, the Parable of the Mustard Seed and Yeast, the Parable of the Workers in the Vineyard, the Parable of the Budding Fig Tree, and the Parable of the Barren Fig Tree.